Bluepr-nt/semver-manager/README.md

   - Release
     The increment command allows to increment a version's MAJOR, MINOR or PATCH number
     Behaviors:
-    If no version exists and no release stream is no provided -> Creates
+    If no version exists and no release stream is no provided -> Creates version 0.0.1
   - Pre-Release
+  - Target Stream
+    When a target stream if specified, it will create new version on that stream.
+When incrementing, all releases matching the release pattern are considered even if they don't match the pre-release pattern. e.g. 1.1.1 will match _._.\*-alpha unlike the filter command
 - Fetch
   The fetch command allows to fetch semantic versions from multiple platforms and filter them The fetch command is automatically chained with the filter command